istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 ## The attacks

-Any IT organization must operate under the assumption that it will be attacked one day, if it is not attacked already, and part of its infrastructure is already compromised or will be compromised in the future.
+Any IT organization must operate under the assumption that it will be attacked one day, if it is not attacked already, and An IT organization must assume it will be attacked if it hasn't been attacked already, and that part of its infrastructure could already be compromised or become compromised in the future.
 Once attackers are able to penetrate an application in a cluster, they can proceed to attack external services: legacy systems, external web services and databases.
 The attackers may want to steal the data of the application and to transfer it to their external servers.
 Attackers' malware may require access to attackers' servers to download